eqsdxr/full-stack-fastapi-template/development.md

 #### Running pre-commit hooks manually

-you can also run `pre-commit` manually on all the files, you can do it using `uv` with:
+You can also run `pre-commit` manually on all the files, you can do it using `uv` with:

 ```bash
 ❯ uv run pre-commit run --all-files